VibeCoderOSS/VibeCoder/README.md

 - Error handling is still improving
 - Some edge cases in patching and file detection may fail
 - Many settings are still rather generic: Temperature (0.7), context window per asnwer (32k).
 This will become adjustable later.
+- I obviously need to add a stopp button for the generations.
+- I want to create the option to upload images as context and as assets.

 Feedback, issues and ideas are very welcome.